45 Showstopping High School Plays for Your School

 30. Al’s Business Cards

 This story is a contemporary tale of a man who accidentally gets his business cards swapped with a real-estate agent, which subsequently starts a chain reaction that ruins his life.
-This play is a comedy that is unfamiliar to most audiences, so it will be extra fun to make your own.
+The play is a comedy that is unfamiliar to most audiences, so it will be extra fun to make your own.

 Cast: 5 roles